ssiddhantsharma/happy-birthday/README.md

-# Birthday Card | Siddhant Sharma
+# Birthday Card 🎂
-🎂 Responsive Birthday Card - Made with Jquery and CSS
+Responsive Birthday Card - Made with Jquery and CSS